 He sprung forward, almost knocking Charlie over, clinging to her tightly with a trusting expression.
 His body was warm.
 He should have been cold.
 He should have been dead.
 Instead, the little thing burrowed his messy-haired head in the crook of her neck, stroking the top of the dead pet with a finger.

 “Bird,” she repeated, finally figuring out what he was trying to say.
-She looked at the dead thing, wanting to drop it as she looked at its glassy eye.
+She looked at the dead bird, wanting to drop it as she looked at its glassy eye.
 She made a mental note to disinfect everything she’d touched after she’d disposed of it.
-But she couldn’t do it yet as she looked at the young boy’s eyes, glued to the thing.
+But she couldn’t do it yet as she looked at the young boy’s eyes, glued to it.